Skip to content

 • Container Lifecycle:

-• The Docker container is created when you initialize the interpreter and removed when the interpreter is destroyed.
+• The Docker container is created when you initialize the toolkit and removed when the toolkit is destroyed.

 • For long-running sessions, you can set print_stdout and print_stderr to see real-time output.